 Who We Are and Whom We Serve:

-Y-WE is an organization born out of the enthusiasm and demand of the young women we serve.
-We offered a pilot of our 7-month leadership program in 2010 and it was so successful that they girls, mentors, teachers and youth workers who participated in that pilot banded together to form an organization that would offer year-round programs for girls and women.
-In May 2011, we launched Young Women Empowered (Y-WE) as a program of the non-profit PYE Global (Partnership for Youth Empowerment), an organization that trains youth programs in over 7 countries on a proven arts empowerment curriculum.
-Our EIN # is 90-0429162.
+Y-WE was born out of the enthusiasm and determination of the young women we serve.
+We offered a seven-month pilot leadership program in 2010.
+It was so successful that the girls, mentors, teachers and youth workers who participated in that pilot banded together to form an organization that would offer year-round programs for girls and women.
+We have grown rapidly since then.
+After generous initial fiscal sponsorship by Partners for Youth Empowerment (PYE Global), since 2015 we have operated as an independent 501(c)(3) non-profit organization (EIN # 47-2230647).